lucaslalima-2/card-cropper/README.md

 * Smaller is better — ideally decreasing over time

 * `mAP@0.5` and `mAP@0.5:0.95`
 * These measure how well your model is detecting objects.
-Larger is better — ideallym increasing over time.
+Larger is better — ideally increasing over time.
 * `mAP@0.5`: easier threshold (IoU ≥ 0.5)
 * `mAP@0.5:0.95`: stricter, averaged across thresholds